Joshua Sears Building: Original and present appearance

-A single detached structure, the building is an irregular polygon in plan, measuring 10' x 81' x 52' x 42' x 61'.
+A single detached structure, the building is an irregular polygon in plan, measuring 10′ x 81′ x 52′ x 42′ x 61′.
 It is two full stories with a full basement.
 The main business entrance is on the southeast corner with a second major entrance centered on the east facade.
-Reflecting the East-Coast influence of its builder, The building is predominantly Beaux Arts in design; a style newly popular on the East coast but which wouldn't become common place on the West coast until the turn of the century.
+Reflecting the East-Coast influence of its builder, The building is predominantly Beaux Arts in design; a style newly popular back East but which wouldn't become common place on the West coast until the turn of the 20th century.
 The original architect is not known.
 Like its neighbors, it is constructed of locally fired red brick in the stretcher bond pattern.
-The foundation is also brick, and has been mostly stuccoed over on the exterior to protect against moisture.
+The foundation is also brick, and has been mostly sealed with cement parging on the exterior to protect against moisture.
 The roof is flat and covered with tar and gravel.

 There is a continuous pressed metal cornice around the east and south roof lines.
 The cornice contains brackets, dentils, and a decorated frieze.
 There are belt courses of cast ornamental concrete over raised brick occurring at four levels: on the first floor under the window sills a wide band above the first floor windows; on the second floor as a continuous band window sill and just below the metal frieze of the cornice.
 This cast concrete is used throughout the exterior to imitate stone.

 There are several types of window treatment.
-These are on the west facade: segmental with radiating voussoirs of plain brick and cast concrete lug sills; south facade: first floor, plain double hung windows; above these are a second row of small windows approximately 2½' x 4', semi-circular with cast concrete surrounds and pressed metal decorative keystones; second floor, standard double hung with shaped concrete lintels with raised keystones and continuous cast concrete sills; east facade: first floor, large fixed windows with transoms above and continuous sills and headers of cast concrete; second floor, the same as the south facade; the north facade originally had no openings, anticipating neighboring construction, but has since had several small fixed-pane windows added, as well as doors that allow direct access to the building's parking lot.
+These are on the west facade: segmental with radiating voussoirs of plain brick and cast concrete lug sills; south facade: first floor, plain double hung windows; above these are a second row of small windows approximately 2½′ x 4′, semi-circular with cast concrete surrounds and pressed metal decorative keystones; second floor, standard double hung with shaped concrete lintels with raised keystones and continuous cast concrete sills; east facade: first floor, large fixed windows with transoms above and continuous sills and headers of cast concrete; second floor, the same as the south facade; the north facade originally had no openings, anticipating neighboring construction, but has since had several small fixed-pane windows added, as well as doors that allow direct access to the building's parking lot.

 The main entrance, intended for the bank, is on the southeast corner.
 The door is recessed and approached by three granite stairs.
 Originally, there were paneled double doors but they have been replaced by a standard plain single door.
 The door architrave consists of brick pilasters with cast concrete bases and pressed metal Ionic capitals and a segmental pediment also of pressed metal.
 The second story window surround continues the classic effect with a triangular pediment supported by brackets over two double hung windows, since replaced by a single fixed, four pane window imitating the original.
 Above this pediment is a rectangular cast concrete cartouche bearing the name "SEARS".
 The second entrance is centered on the east facade and bears many of the same features: pressed metal pediments, etc.